-Students participate in simulated civil war exercises and frequent role-playing experiments in many courses.
-They also help coordinate and implement the College's annual Founders Day celebrations.
+Students participate in frequent role-playing experiments in many courses.
+They also help coordinate and implement the College's historical commemorations.

 The Summer Scholars Program at Roanoke College is a grant program that enables qualified students to conduct intensive, independent research for eight to twelve weeks during the summer.

 Qualified students may apply for honors in the major by completing an honors project consisting of a program of independent study culminating in a paper, artistic creation, or performance.

 Every year the History department hires approximately ten students to serve as assistants for the department at large and individual faculty members.
 The duties of our student assistants range from clerical support to assisting with historical society events and other official department receptions.

 Independent studies provide students with a practical application of their particular majors or more specialized study in a particular area.

 Roanoke College offers many study abroad programs that allow students to earn academic credit while outside the United States.

 May Term is approximately a three week period during which students can participate in a wide array of Intensive Learning opportunities, including travel courses as well as on-campus courses.